 The event “Pros and Cons” is arranged to disseminate and deepen the knowledge of central topics within the competition area and to allow researchers and practitioners to meet and exchange ideas.
 Since the first seminar in 2002, prominent economists and lawyers have discussed the pros and cons of interesting issues within the competition law.

-2017 year's Pros and Cons seminar addressed the issue of Market Definition.
+This year's Pros and Cons seminar addressed the issue of Rebates.
+The seminar will take place in Stockholm on Friday, 9 November, 2018.

 Previous Pros and Cons